mahmood8664/geo-service/geo-service/readme.md

 It takes <code>Config</code> as an argument which is database access configs.
 <br/>You can find geolocation data of the given IP address by calling
 <code>GetGeoLocation</code> method of <code>GeoService</code>.
-It will return error if connecting to database would not successful.
+It returns error if connecting to database would not successful.